AbhayKaushik/AbhayKaushik.github.io/_posts/2019-07-31-automating-image-scraping.markdown

 Now, I had to run a python script in my cron job.

 First, make sure that your python script is executable.
 ```
 chmod +x imagegrab.py
 ```

 After some more searching, I found that there some cron job handling in the form of locks maybe (yet to read), but it is somewhat difficult.

-And then I found just the thing, schedule library [link][schedule-link]
+And then I found just the thing, [python-crontab][python-crontab-link]

+I used this [blog][python-crontab-blog] to help setup my cron jobs using python-crontab

 The main advantange is that in case my computer is not on(working state), then it'll will wait until that is not the case and then initate the downloads.